teresiawairimu/GVSU-CIS641-Bidii/docs/proposal.md

 Week 6 - 7 (November 3 - November 16): Integrate backend with frontend, and setup payment functionality.

-Week 8 (November 17 - November 23): Add notification feature and refine any remaining features.
+Week 8 (November 17 - November 23): Refine any remaining features.

-Week 9 (November 24 - November 30): Perform integration testing, deployment and make final adjustments.
+Week 9 (November 24 - November 30): Perform integration testing and make final adjustments.

 # Anticipated Problems

-Delays due to learning new concepts: I need to integrate Google Calender API and Stripe API.
-It is unclear how long it will take to understand and use the two APIs.
+Delays due to learning new concepts: I need to integrate Stripe API.
+It is unclear how long it will take to understand and use the API.
 I plan to read the documentation and use online tools such as Chatgpt to understand their usage.
 I may also seek help from colleagues who are experienced with these APIs.

 Delays due to debugging errors: I may encounter errors that will take longer than expected to debug.
 I plan to look for solutions online and seek help from colleagues if an error takes more than a week to resolve.
 Meanwhile, I will continue working on other tasks, especially those unrelated to the error.

-Alternative technologies: If some technologies are difficult to implement or costly to deploy, I will consider alternatives.
+Alternative technologies: If some technologies are difficult to implement, I will consider alternatives.
 For example, I could deploy backend services using Firebase functions instead of Heroku.